-The Combined Document is available at www.proxyvote.com.
+The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.

 Prox

 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 4, 2014.

 The undersigned hereby appoints Curtis A. Sampson and Edwin C. Freeman, or either of them, as proxies, with full power of substitution to vote all the shares of common stock that the undersigned would be entitled to vote if personally present at the Annual Meeting of Shareholders of Communications Systems, Inc., to be held June 2014, at 10:00 a.m.
 Central Daylight Time at the offices of Communications Systems, Inc., 10900 Red Circle Drive, Minnetonka, Minnesota, or at any adjournment there upon any and all matters that may properly be brought before the meeting or adjournment thereof, hereby revoking all former proxies.